Buying a Mattress

 In tied coil systems, individual coils are connected by helical lacing.
 This connection gives a tied coil system a high level of mutual spring support, making this a good choice for those who prefer a firm sleep surface.

 Bonnel coil systems are made up of individual hourglass-shaped coils.
-Each coil is shaped like an hourglass, with a thinner portion in the middle which allows compression.
-Bonnel coil mattresses tend to be inexpensive, making them a great choice for budget-minded shoppers.
+Each coil is shaped like an hourglass, with a thinner portion in the middle which allows for better compression as you sleep.

 An innerspring mattress uses different steel core constructions to create both comfort and support.